eclipse-ecsp/entities/README.md

 To create scheduled events with the information - schedule id, recurrence type, `Firing` information, the received needs to be of the type `CreateScheduleEventData`

-To delete scheduled events, the received needs to be of the type `DeleteScheduleEventData` which provided the schedule id of the schedule to be deleted.
+To delete scheduled events, the received needs to be of the type `DeleteScheduleEventData`, which is provided in the schedule ID of the schedule to delete.

 #### Custom event data representation